History of Ireland: Stone Age to Bronze Age

 What is known of pre-Christian Ireland comes from references in Roman writings, Irish poetry, myth, and archaeology.
 While some possible Paleolithic tools have been found, none of the finds is convincing of Paleolithic settlement in Ireland.
 However a bear bone found in Alice and Gwendoline Cave, County Clare, in 1903 may push back dates for the earliest human settlement of Ireland to 10,500 BC.
 The bone shows clear signs of cut marks with stone tools and has been radiocarbon dated to 12,500 years ago.

-It is possible that humans crossed a land bridge during the warm period, referred to as the Bølling-Allerød warming, that lasted between 14,700 and 12,700 years ago towards the end of the last ice age, and allowed the reinhabitation of northern Europe.
+It is possible that humans crossed a land bridge during the warm period, referred to as the Bølling–Allerød warming, that lasted between 14,700 and 12,700 years ago (i.e. between 12,700 BC and 10,700 BC) towards the end of the last ice age, and allowed the reinhabitation of northern Europe.
 A sudden return to freezing conditions known as the Younger Dryas cold phase, which lasted from 10,900 BC to 9700 BC, may have depopulated Ireland.
 During the Younger Dryas, sea levels continued to rise and no ice-free land bridge between Great Britain and Ireland ever returned.

 The earliest confirmed inhabitants of Ireland were Mesolithic hunter-gatherers, who arrived sometime around 7900 BC.
 While some authors take the view that a land bridge connecting Ireland to Great Britain still existed at that time, more recent studies indicate that Ireland was separated from Britain by c.
 14,000 BC when the climate was still cold and local ice caps persisted in parts of the country.
 The people remained hunter-gatherers until about 4000 BC.
 It is argued this is when the first signs of agriculture started to show, leading to the establishment of a Neolithic culture, characterised by the appearance of pottery, polished stone tools, rectangular wooden houses, megalithic tombs, and domesticated sheep and cattle.
 Some of these tombs, as at Knowth and Dowth, are huge stone monuments and many of them, such as the Passage Tombs of Newgrange, are astronomically aligned.
 Four main types of Irish Megalithic Tombs have been identified: dolmens, court cairns, passage tombs and wedge-shaped gallery graves.
 In Leinster and Munster, individual adult males were buried in small stone structures, called cists, under earthen mounds and were accompanied by distinctive decorated pottery.
 This culture apparently prospered, and the island became more densely populated.
 Near the end of the Neolithic new types of monuments developed, such as circular embanked enclosures and timber, stone and post and pit circles.